Flora-King/Kosi_app/README.md

 ![Review update completed](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/ba5db783-f5be-488f-a2cc-73c42479ec15)

 7. **Deleting reviews**

-- the user can only delete their own reviews or remove star ratings they added
+- The user can only delete their own reviews or remove star ratings they added
-- to delete reviews, the user needs to log in first and navigate to the bottom of their chosen course content page
+- To delete reviews, the user needs to log in first and navigate to the bottom of their chosen course content page
-- to delete a review, the review must still be pending approval
+- To delete a review, the review must still be pending approval
-- star ratings can be removed by the user without approval.
-However, the user must be logged into the web app.
+- Star ratings can be removed by the user without approval.
+However, the user must be logged in the web app.

 ![Ready to delete a review](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/d5bc7ad7-665b-4b9b-a995-8a0065820a53)